RBC Credit Cards

 How to apply for an RBC credit card

-If you’ve done your research and compared different credit card providers and have decided you’d like to apply for an RBC credit card, you can begin your secure online application by clicking on the green “Go to site” button.
+If you’ve done your research and compared different credit card providers and have decided you’d like to apply for an RBC credit card, you can begin your secure online application by heading to the RBC website.
 This will take you to a secure RBC credit card application page, where you will be able to begin the application process if you have all of the necessary documents and details ready.

 Before you get started on your application, ensure that you meet the eligibility requirements for the specific credit card and make sure that you have the necessary documents on hand.
 Eligibility requirements typically vary between cards but generally include the following: